The Semester System

 Adding or Dropping a Course

-A course may not be added for credit or audit, or changed from one enrollment status to another (credit, audit, pass/fail), after the second week of a semester (see Calendar for specific dates).
+A course may not be added for credit or audit, or changed from one enrollment status to another (credit, audit, pass/fail), after the first week of a semester (see Calendar for specific dates).

-A student who stops attending class without securing official withdrawal approval automatically receives an F in the course(s).
-A student who acquires excessive absences before securing withdrawal approval will receive an F (not a WF) in the course.
+A student who stops attending class without securing official withdrawal approval receives an F in the course(s).

 A student’s classification is determined by the number of semester hours credited to the student at the beginning of the first semester of each year.
 For sophomore standing, a student is required to have earned 24 semester hours credit; for junior standing 54 semester hours; for senior standing, 90 semester hours; and for graduation 124 semester hours and 248 quality points.